 Hard Asset Reserve

 §AXStandard

 Two transparent line items.
-The brief is the deliverable.
-It is included.
+The strategy is written.
+The implementation is included.

+Hard Asset Reserve